Skip to main content

 Provisioning and Identity Management

-UDMG supports automated Just-in-Time (JIT) provisioning for users authenticated via SSO.
-When a user successfully signs in to the UDMG Admin UI through a configured SSO provider for the very first time, their account is automatically created within UDMG—no manual setup is required.
+UDMG supports automated Just-in-Time (JIT) provisioning for Users and Accounts authenticated via SSO.
+When a User successfully signs in to the UDMG Admin UI or an Account successfully signs in to the WTC through a configured SSO provider for the very first time, their username is automatically created within UDMG—no manual setup is required.

 On First Login

-When a User first signs in with SSO, UDMG processes the identity assertion or token returned by the IdP:
+When a User or Account first signs in with SSO, UDMG processes the identity assertion or token returned by the IdP:

-- If the Username Attribute Name is present and resolves to a unique username, UDMG creates a new User and populates the mapped attributes (e.g., name, email, role).
+• If the Username Attribute Name is present and resolves to a unique username, UDMG creates a new User or Account and populates the mapped attributes (e.g., name, email, role).

-- If the Username Attribute Name is missing, or if a User with the same username exists but has a different Login Method (e.g., Standard or LDAP), the login is denied.
+• If the Username Attribute Name is missing, or if a User or Account with the same username exists but has a different Login Method (e.g., Standard or LDAP), the login is denied.

 On Subsequent Logins

-When an SSO-provisioned User logs in again, UDMG re-evaluates authorization and:
+When an SSO-provisioned User or Account logs in again, UDMG re-evaluates authorization and:

-- Refreshes the Updated timestamp and Version number whenever any User data is modified.
+• Refreshes the Updated timestamp and Version number whenever any User or Account data is modified.

 On User or SSO Removal/Change

-If a User is removed from the IdP:
+If a User or Account is removed from the IdP:

-- The User remains visible in the Users list but will no longer be able to log in.
+• The User or Account remains visible in the list but will no longer be able to log in.

-- If the User authenticates again after an SSO provider has been replaced, they may be re-provisioned as a new User depending on whether the new IdP emits a different value for the configured Username Attribute Name.
+• If the User or Account authenticates again after an SSO provider has been replaced, they may be re-provisioned as a new User or Account depending on whether the new IdP emits a different value for the configured Username Attribute Name.

 After a User is authenticated through SSO, UDMG determines their Role based on the value returned by the IdP.
 This attribute contains one or more values—such as group names or role identifiers, which are compared against the Group Attribute Name defined in the SSO configuration.